-Figure 8.4.1.2.1-1: Establishing a Application Call with Data Channel capability
+Figure 8.4.1.2.1-1: Establishing a Application Call with Data Channel capability between non-IMS applications and DCMTSI client

 1. The Application sends an Application Call with DC capability establishment request to the MMTel Enabler Server.
+The request message includes information elements as specified in clause 8.4.1.3.1.

-2. Upon receiving the request, the MMTel Enabler Server validates if the requester is authorized for the request, If the requester is authorized then:

-a) the MMTel Enabler Server can utilize the OMA Third Party Call API [7] to establish a Call session with audio or video media.

-b) the MMTel Enabler Server obtains the OMA API call Session ID corresponding to the IMS session established in step a.
+2. Upon receiving the request, the MMTel Enabler Server validates if the requester is authorized for the request, If the requester is authorized then the MMTel Enabler Server can utilize the OMA Third Party Call API [7] to establish a Call session with audio and/or video media as specified in OMA-TS-REST_NetAPI_ThirdPartyCall and obtain the result of the Third-Party Call establishment.The MMTel Enabler Server can also be obtained the IMS Session ID associated with the Third Party Call as specified in RFC 7989 [7989], and handles the mapping between the OMA call session ID and the IMS session ID .

-NOTE: The call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.
+NOTE 1: The OMA call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.

-c) the MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Application Call Session as specified in Annex AC of 3GPP TS 23.228 [3].

-d) the IMS core network returns the update result.
+3. The MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Application Call Session as specified in Annex AC of 3GPP TS 23.228 [3]. the IMS core network returns the update result.

-3. The MMTel Enabler Server sends an Application Call establishment response to the Application.
+4. The MMTel Enabler Server sends an Application Call establishment response to the Application.
+The response message includes information elements as specified in clause 8.4.1.3.2.

-Editor's note 1: The detailed information elements included in the request/response are FFS and needs to be aligned with the parameters in the existing OMA APIs.
+NOTE 2: In this release, the MMTel Enabler Server is deployed in the PLMN operator domain.

-Editor's note 2: The flow will need to be updated once SA2 work is done to specify NEF exposure of IMS session management (Nnef_ImsSessionManagement).
+Editor's note: The flow will need to be updated once SA2 work is done to specify NEF exposure of IMS session management (Nnef_ImsSessionManagement).

-Editor's note 3: The requirements to deploy the MMTel Enabler Server in a trusted 3rd party call service provider domain is FFS.